About the Department

-The Department of Art offers undergraduate majors, minors, and master’s degrees, including a Master of Fine Arts (MFA) in Visual Art, an M.A. in Art Education, and an online M.A. in Modern Art History.
+The Department of Art offers undergraduate majors, minors, and master’s degrees, including a Master of Fine Arts (MFA) in Visual Art, an MA in Art Education, and an online MA in Modern and Contemporary Art History.

 All programs offered through APU’s Department of Art are nationally accredited by the National Association of Schools of Art and Design (NASAD) and the WASC Senior College and University Commission (WSCUC).

 The Department of Art is committed to encouraging post-baccalaureate study.
 Students graduating with a bachelor’s degree from APU have been successfully placed in a variety of graduate programs at schools such as Yale University; Harvard University; Boston University; the San Francisco Art Institute; Claremont Graduate University; Indiana University; Vermont College; Parsons The New School for Design; California State University, Fullerton; California State University, Long Beach; University of California, Irvine; Savannah College of Art and Design; Columbia University; University of Glasgow, Scotland; and others.